AngieC96/MasterThesis/documenti/MDP.md

 Since we know every aspect of the problem and we have a model of the environment, this is a **<font color="00ADEF">model-based</font>** problem.
-Besides, this is a problem of **<font color="00ADEF">partial observability</font>**, since part of the state $s$ is hidden, which is the position of the fault $x_g$, that we don't know.
+Besides, this is a problem of **<font color="00ADEF">partial observability</font>**, since part of the state $s$ is hidden, which is the position of the fault $x_g$, that we don't know (in partially observable problems the full state is not available to the agent).
 So, we can not solve it using dynamic programming, because in this way the policy would depend on the whole state, thus also on the hidden state, which can not be.

+The partial observability of the system stems from the fact that multiple states give the same sensor reading, since the agent can only sense a limited part of the environment.
+The partial observability can lead to "perceptual aliasing": different parts of the environment appear similar to the agent's sensor system, but require different actions.

+An example of obtaining Markov states through a state-update function is provided by the popular Bayesian approach known as *Partially Observable MDPs*, or *POMDPs*.
+In this approach the environment is assumed to have a well defined *latent state* $X_t$ that underlies and produces the environment's observations, but is never available to the agent (and is not to be confused with the state $S_t$ used by the agent to make predictions and decisions).
+The natural Markov state, $S_t$, for a POMDP is the *distribution* over the latent states given the history, called the *belief state*. [pag 467 (489) [^1]]

 Actually, if we know where the fault is, the solution is straightforward: if it is on an edge to solve the fault we need to visit the two substations at the ends of it (we might have to choose the right order), if it is in a substation we visit it directly.